 Despite the intention to avoid duplication of efforts, the four challenges above are likely to increase the workload for manufacturers.

-We can help Pharma and Medtech companies with strategic considerations, evidence synthesis, and dossier development for future JCA submissions.
+We can help Pharma and Medtech companies with strategic considerations, evidence synthesis, and dossier development for their JCA submissions.

-At Mtech Access, we have specialist teams of systematic reviewers and statisticians who consistently deliver evidence synthesis according to the most robust standards, across all disease areas.
-Several of our evidence team were previously members of an evidence assessment group for NICE and use this experience to ensure that our systematic reviews adhere to HTA requirements and are of the highest quality.
-In addition, our large in-house team of specialist medical writers are experienced in writing reimbursement and HTA submission dossiers.
-All our submissions undergo a thorough proofing process, offering quality assurance.
+At Mtech Access – Powered by Petauri, we have specialist teams of Systematic Reviewers and Statisticians who consistently deliver evidence synthesis according to the most robust standards, across all disease areas.
+Several of our Evidence Team were previously members of an Evidence Assessment Group for the National Institute for Health and Care Excellence (NICE) and use this experience to ensure that our systematic reviews adhere to HTA requirements and are of the highest quality.
+In addition, our large in-house team of specialist Medical Writers are experienced in writing reimbursement and HTA submission dossiers.
+All of our submissions undergo a thorough proofing process by our Editorial Team, who offer quality assurance.

-Please email info@mtechaccess.co.uk or complete the form below to discuss how we can support you with your JCA dossier.
+Please email info@mtechaccess.co.uk to discuss how we can support you with your JCA dossier.